Why the Chevrolet Volt is the Perfect Car For Metro VancouverOct 18th, 2018

 There are some benefits, besides saving on fuel, when it comes to driving the 2019 Chevrolet Volt in Vancouver.
 Firstly you can drive by yourself in the HOV lane on Hwy 1.
 Just make sure you fill out the permit application to get your HOV sticker.

 Secondly, you can get rebates when purchasing a new Chevy Volt.
-The car itself starts at a reasonable $38,995 (plus fees and taxes) but you can get up to $11,000 in rebates.
-There’s $5,000 from the Clean Energy Vehicles for BC program and up to $6,000 from the Scrap-It program when trading in a gas-powered vehicle to go electric.
+The car itself starts at a reasonable $38,995 (plus fees and taxes) but you can get up to $10,000 in rebates.
+There’s $5,000 from the Clean Energy Vehicles for BC program and an additional $5,000 from the Zero-Emissions federal Government program.

 So the 2019 Chevrolet Volt seems to be all the car one would ever need in a bustling city like Vancouver.
 You can drive to work in the less occupied HOV lane using electricity only.
 You can park it at a charging station which are usually placed closer to entrances.
 It can be fully charged in less than half a day.
 And it can be driven on long road trips without having to worry about finding a charging station.
 It’s a win, win, win.